hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/notes_from_lectures_and_discourses/384_on_jnana-yoga.md

 even in common things.
 There is the human generalisation, for example.
 We say that all the variety is created by name and form; yet when we want to grasp and separate it, it is nowhere.
 We can never see name or form or causes standing by themselves.
-So this phenomenon is Mâyâ — something which depends on the noumenon and apart from it has no existence.
+So this phenomenon is Māyā — something which depends on the noumenon and apart from it has no existence.
 Take a wave in the ocean.
 That wave exists so long as that quantity of water remains in a wave form; but as soon as it goes down